-User fee program designers must also consider possible negative consequences such as the potential for fees to adversely affect the quality of agency decision making or its appearance of impartiality; their potential to affect the behavior of private persons and entities in unintended ways; the impact of the fees on low-income people, members of historically underserved communities, and small businesses and other small entities; and the agency's revenue stability.

-The Conference has consistently emphasized the potential for public engagement to help
+When designing user fee programs, Congress and agencies must also consider possible negative consequences such as the potential for fees to adversely affect the quality of agency decision making or its appearance of impartiality; their potential to affect the behavior of private persons and entities in unintended ways; the impact of the fees on low-income people, members of historically underserved communities, and small businesses and other small entities; the agency's revenue stability; and congressional oversight.
+The Conference consistently has emphasized the potential for public engagement to help policymakers obtain more

-3 52 Fed.
+&lt;sup>3 52 Fed.
 Reg.
 23,634 (June 24, 1987).

-4 Lietzan, supra note 1, at 3.
+&lt;sup>4 See Lietzan, supra note 1, at 3.

-5 31 U.S.C. § 3302.
+&lt;sup>5 31 U.S.C. § 3302.

-program designers obtain more comprehensive information, enhance the legitimacy of their decisions, and increase public support for their decisions.6
+comprehensive information, enhance the legitimacy of their decisions, and increase public support for their decisions.

 Given expanded reliance on user fees, the development of new models for user fee programs, and updated guidance on user fees from OMB, the Conference decided to revisit the subject.
-This Recommendation represents the Conference's current views on the objectives, design, and implementation of user fee programs by Congress and agencies, and supplements and updates Recommendation 87-4.7
+This Recommendation represents the Conference's current views on the objectives, design, and implementation of user fee programs by Congress and agencies, and supplements and updates Recommendation 87-4.